Language disorder - children

 - Use tenses (past, present, future) improperly

-Because of their language problems, these children may have difficulty in social settings.
+Children with language problems may have difficulty in social settings.
 At times, language disorders may be part of the cause of severe behavioral problems.

 Exams and Tests